Rosshill98/summative-task/README.md

 * Accurately calculates the velocity, acceleration, and position vectors of a rocket, as it takes off
 * Displays that data graphically, over time.

+# Installing
+## Mac
+* In terminal run this command:
+* 'pip install rosshill-physics'